-Wherever possible and appropriate, face-to-face interviews should not take place, and should instead be conducted electronically in accordance with the CDS Guidelines for Conducting Assessments.
+Wherever possible and appropriate, face-to-face interviews should not take place, and should instead be conducted electronically.

 If interviews are to be conducted in-person, CDS are arranging interviews in such a way so as to minimise the number of people coming into the court at any one time.
-Remote interviews with adult parties will generally occur on a separate day.
-Care should be taken to ensure that larger numbers of people do not gather in a waiting area at any one time.
+Care is being be taken to ensure that larger numbers of people do not gather in a waiting area at any one time.

 During interviews or observations, taking into account the age of the child, Family Consultants are, to the extent possible, to keep an appropriate distance (i.e. at least 1.5 to 2 metres apart) from parents and children.